-According to the Fair Housing Act, it’s illegal for any landlord to discriminate against a tenant based on seven protected classes.
+According to this Oahu property management company, it’s illegal for any landlord to discriminate against a tenant based on seven protected classes.
 The classes are race, color, sex, national origin, religion, disability, and familial status.

 As such, when screening prospective tenants, avoid asking questions such as: